Ahmad Al Shugairi

-Ahmad Mazin Alshugairi (أحمد مازن الشقيري; June 6, 1973, in Jeddah, Saudi Arabia), is a Saudi journalist and media figure.
-He is best known for his program Khawatir that spanned from 2005 to 2015, which was a critical and a commercial success within the Arab world and Saudi Arabia in particular.
+Ahmad Mazin Alshugairi (أحمد مازن الشقيري; June 6, 1973, in Jeddah, Saudi Arabia), is a Saudi Arabian media personality.
+He is best known for his program Khawatir that spanned from 2005 to 2015, which was a critical and commercial success within the Arab world and Saudi Arabia in particular.
 He has notable social media exposure with 18.2 million followers (as of October 2019), ranked in the world top 100 as well as #1 in Saudi Arabia in 2015 on Twitter.

 Biography

 Personal life

 Alshugairi was born in the city of Jeddah, Kingdom of Saudi Arabia.
 After graduating from Manarat high school in Jeddah, he moved to the United States where he received his B.A. in Management Systems California State University-Long Beach, and an MBA in Business at University of California, Berkeley.

 In 1996, he returned to Saudi Arabia and started working in his father's business.

 His father Mazen Alshugairi, his mother Affaf Ali.
 Ahmad Alshugairi married twice; upon divorcing his first wife Yasmine, he married his second, Rola Dashisha, who is also his costume designer in Khawatir 5 & 6.
 The couple have two boys named Yousof and Ibrahim.